Small Business

 Pick one social media platform and actually use it

 You do not need to be on Facebook, Instagram, LinkedIn, TikTok, and YouTube.
-You need to be on one platform — the one where your actual customers spend time.
+You need to be on one platform, the one where your actual customers spend time.
 For most tradies in Queensland, that's Facebook.
 Specifically, local community groups.
-Samford Valley Community, Dayboro & District, Redcliffe Peninsula locals — these groups have thousands of members and people ask for recommendations constantly.
-Be active in your local group.
+Samford Valley Community, Dayboro & District, Redcliffe Peninsula locals.
+These groups have thousands of members and people ask for recommendations constantly.
+I see it in my own local group every week.
+Be active in yours.
 Answer questions.
 Be helpful.
 Don't spam your services.
 Just be a useful presence.

 5